Skip to content Skip to main navigation Report an accessibility issue

 When do spots open up?
 Why are spots only open at one time of year?

-Due to the value we place on continuity of relationships and respect for the sensitivity of transitions for young children, we do not move children up to the next classroom throughout the year following a birthday or accomplishment of a developmental milestone, as many other programs do.
+Due to the value we place on the continuity of relationships and respect for the sensitivity of transitions for young children, we do not move children up to the next classroom throughout the year following a birthday or accomplishment of a developmental milestone, as many other programs do.
 Instead, we protect the consistency of the community and relationships, which we believe impacts children’s development in such positive ways, by enrolling children in a classroom for at least one year.
 This practice affects enrollment by limiting most of our openings to occurring between June and August.
 We do, however, sometimes have mid-year openings; inevitably, a few spots open up throughout the year in various classrooms as families move out of town, etc. When we receive an exit notice, we go to the waiting list and offer the spot to a family on the list, moving through families on the list until one accepts the spot.

 How soon can I expect to get a spot after submitting an application?